complyue/haskit/README.md

-- The ecosystem is geared toward writing highly abstract code to solve whole categories of problems, which although is good for exploitative work based on well established disciplines, it can make exploratory work harder to carry out or even get started.
-The overall ergonomics would probably drop below average in attempts to write **Haskell** code only solving specific problems, e.g. generating plenty varity of reporting sheets ever changing in weekly manners.
+- The ecosystem is geared toward writing highly abstract code to solve whole categories of problems, which although is good for exploitative work based on well established disciplines, it can make exploratory work harder to carry out or even fail to get started (e.g. unable to come to agreement on which monad stack to start with).
+The overall ergonomics could possibly drop below average in attempts to write **Haskell** code only solving specific problems, e.g. generating plenty varity of reporting sheets ever changing in weekly manners.

-Your software development team should really be solving programming problems, while translating business goals into such programming problems is critical to the success of your organization.
+Your software development team should really be at solving programming problems, while translating business goals into such programming problems is critical to the success of your organization.
 It is usually not very clear within an organisation who is in charge of that, as well as it is seldom realized the